paolofullone/Kafka/README.md

 In a real world example, you would have a Kafka cluster running in a cloud provider, and you would use a library like Confluent.Kafka to produce and consume messages.

 This solution of multiple consumers could be used to run multiple instances of the same consumer, or to run different consumers that process the same messages in different ways.
-We could have for example a repository reading millions of lines of a database and publishing them on a kafka topic, latter on our worker would read thos millions of lines and calculate brokerages for example and store the calculated values in a different database.
+We could have for example a repository reading millions of lines of a database and publishing them on a kafka topic, later on our worker would read those millions of lines and calculate brokerages for example and store the calculated values in a different database.
 This way we could have multiple workers doing the same job, or different jobs, and scaling horizontally.

 This POC effectively demonstrates scalable Kafka patterns in the consumer side.

 ## Known Issues

-If you have any trouble running locally, I suggest these handful docker commands:
+If you have any trouble running locally, I suggest these useful docker commands:

 Remove all containers:
 docker rm -vf $(docker ps -a -q)